The 10 Best Ocarinas

 video play icon

 This wiki has been updated 40 times since it was first published in May of 2016.
 The ocarina belongs to an old family of instruments believed to date back over 12,000 years.
 Similar simple woodwinds have been of particular importance in Chinese and Mesoamerican cultures, where they've played a significant role in long histories of song and dance.
 If your interest is piqued, take your pick from our selection, which includes options for budgets of all sizes.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Awef Joy of Wood Thrush